lucasle68-git/football-squad-optimization/README.md

 - **Methodology design.** Owned the decision to use **position-specific regressions** rather than one pooled model — a single model would have masked the very effects (reputation premium varies 2× across positions) that drive the strategic recommendations.
 - **Workstream coordination.** Split the team across four workstreams (data prep, regression, LP, sensitivity & strategy) with clear interfaces, weekly checkpoints, and integration milestones.
 - **Quality control.** Personally validated the regression diagnostics (multicollinearity, residuals, position-level RMSE) and the LP constraint formulation before integration.
-- **Narrative integration.** Wrote and structured the final report and presentation flow — the Andy Carroll vs. Mo Salah opening framing was my contribution, designed to ground a technical argument in a story any UK football audience already knows.
+- **Narrative integration.** Wrote and structured the final report and presentation flow.

 **Outcome:** Awarded an **Excellent grade (A)** by the University of Glasgow.

 ---

-## 🔭 Honest Limitations (What I'd Do Differently)
+## Honest Limitations (What I'd Do Differently)

 A strong analyst should be the first critic of their own work: